turetske/osdf_examples/README.md

 # OSDF_Examples

 ## About
 Contains Jupyter notebook workflows which access climate data from various [OSDF](https://osg-htc.org/services/osdf.html) origins using [PelicanFS](https://github.com/PelicanPlatform/pelicanfs).
 The examples include workflows where computations are executed on various platforms like NCAR's Casper, TACC's Stampede3 and cloud computing platforms like Jetstream2.
+If you use any workflow in this repository, please cite using:  DOI: 10.5281/zenodo.16863133

 ## Example Workflows